Githbhatia/Streamlit_ReadV2/README.md

 7/9/2025 Improved compatibility with older COSMOS formats - can now read CESMD files from the Northridge and Loma Prieta Earthquakes.

+7/13/2025 Removed requirement that the zip archive contain only one free-field record.
+Can now download multiple records at a time from CESMD website and pick one to display.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/